This post contains affiliate links

 DisplayLink Dual Monitor Adapter

-One of the simpler adapters that give the possibility of connecting 2 independent displays is U3Dual4kDP or U3Dual4kHDMI , which we will connect with a USB-A or USB-C cable (using the included adapter).
+One of the simpler adapters that allow you to connect 2 independent displays is the U3Dual4kDP or U3Dual4kHDMI, which can be connected with a USB-A or USB-C cable (using the included adapter).
 Such an adapter acts as an external graphics card, which we install using special DisplayLink drivers and an application that integrates with the system.
 Monitors added in this way can be managed in the system settings, as if they were supported by default.

 6 external eye monitor for MacBook Air M1?
 It’s possible!